-When John Marvin Bailey was born on 31 January 1913, in Salt Lake City, Salt Lake, Utah, United States, his father, George Reuben Bailey, was 27 and his mother, Bessie Louise Johnson, was 26.
+John Marvin Bailey was born on 31 January 1913, in Salt Lake City, Salt Lake, Utah, United States.
 He married Ruby Alta Stander on 26 September 1940, in Salt Lake City, Salt Lake, Utah, United States.
-They were the parents of at least 1 daughter.
+He lived in Groveland, Bingham, Idaho, United States in 1950.
 He died on 27 May 2006, in St. George, Washington, Utah, United States, at the age of 93, and was buried in Groveland Cemetery, Blackfoot, Bingham, Idaho, United States.

 Do you know John Marvin?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account